LUH-DBS/Blend/UserStudy.md

 | 3    | 44.4%    | 33.3%    | 38.9% |
 | 4    | 33.3%    | 22.2%    | 27.8% |
 | 5    | 44.4%    | 55.6%    | 50.0% |

+With regard to the prevalence of discovery task types, participants commonly selected complex tasks.
+The two most common tasks were discovering tables containing a set of rows and containing a correlating column to a target.
+According to our participant breakdown, these complex tasks are more prevalent in industry.

 ### Question 12: Which implementation do you find favorable?